walteryu/wevo-mvp/flask-mysql-docker/README.md

 ### Installation

 1. Verify that Docker and composer have been installed
-2. Clone this repository, then run `docker compose-up`
+2. Clone this repository, then run `./run_docker.sh`
 3. App will open on port 5000, so visit it in the browser